unit8co/darts/docs/userguide/timeseries.md

 ## Probabilistic and deterministic series
 In Darts, probabilistic forecasts are represented by drawing Monte Carlo samples from the underlying probabilistic models.
 This representation allows `TimeSeries` to represent arbitrary joint distributions (over time and components) without relying on any pre-defined parametric form.
-Based on this, we define to types of time series:
+Based on this, we define two types of time series:

 * A **Probabilistic** (or **stochastic**) series contains multiple samples
 * A **deterministic** series contains only one sample.